HITECHCRIME/HC_SG113_NTSWGA/README.md

 net so slow
 net so slow
 net so slow
-net so
-caught in the net so slow - uu  /// everyday counting up checks - uu ya cannot reach them heights - uu       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu better watch from afar                       /// better give me respect
+caught in the net so slow - uu  /// everyday counting up checks - uu ya cannot reach them heights - ya       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu better watch from afar     /// better give me respect

+better swap ya handle to naught better swap it before getting ahold of the switch ya plug it bitch

-blowing them chances to fold - uu prep for a breach - wait what withhold the damn data - uu don’t give to witch - uu
+blowing them chances to fold - uu prep for a breach - wait what withhold the vital data - uu don’t give to witch - uu

-most of the days just drifting me up - so slide the damn scale, can’t believe what i’m saying if you really turn up 7
+most of the days just drifting me up - so slide off the scales - now can’t believe what i’m - saying if you really turn up i'm done 7

 maybe i should tough it out - once you said dust goes down - uu now i doubt it will ever happen blood 7

+caught in the net so slow - uu
+ya cannot reach them heights - ya (down)
+caught in the net so slow - uu
+better watch from afar

+caught in the net so slow - uu
+ya cannot reach them heights - ya (down)
+caught in the net so slow - uu
+better watch from afar

+better swap ya handle to naught better swap it before getting ahold of the switch ya plug it bitch net so slow net so slow net so slow net so slow net so slow net so slow net so slow caught in the net so slow - uu  /// everyday counting up checks - uu ya cannot reach them heights - ya       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu better watch from afar     /// better give me respect

 blame for thirst - old dychotomy 8 sordid blatant hypocrisy shown